unipv-larl/udeasy/about.md

 command line interface or included in a script
 * they force the user to learn a query language

-Udeasy is designed to overcome all these issues:
+UDeasy is designed to overcome all these issues:
 * it allows to query CoNLL-U treebanks that are not in Universal Dependencies, such as [SUD](https://surfacesyntacticud.github.io/) treebanks or treebanks created by the user.
 They still need to be in the [CoNLL-U format](https://universaldependencies.org/format.html)